Seite wählen

 Kommentare

 Swiss beach life: Sandy beaches in Switzerland with that tropical feeling you’ve been missing.
-Seven Likes for four Lakes – discover and enjoy Schweizer Sandstrände Caribbean Style.
+Eight Likes for four Lakes – discover and enjoy Schweizer Sandstrände Caribbean Style.

 Perhaps you’ve heard the joke: «What is the name of the thinnest book in the world? – Beaches in Switzerland.» The punch line is based on the fact that Switzerland is a landlocked country.